Montana Master Naturalist Program

 For more information on volunteer service requirements, click HERE.

-Spring Certification Course 2014 — REGISTRATION OPEN NOVEMBER 1st.
+Spring Certification Course 2014 – CLASS IS FILLED.

-Summer Certification Course 2014 – REGISTRATION OPEN IN JANUARY.
+Summer Certification Course 2014 – REGISTRATION NOW OPEN!

-Taught by MNHC Naturalist Brian Williams, this is a five-day intensive course.
+Taught by MNHC Naturalist Brian Williams, this is a five-day intensive course held from June 18-20 and June 23-24 (Wednesday-Friday and Monday-Tuesday, with the weekend off), 2014, with the class meeting from 8am-4pm each day.
 This class will meet at our classroom at the Native Plant Garden at Fort Missoula.

 Because this version of the class is compressed into a short window of time, we won’t cover the same breadth of material as the spring class, but instead delve deeper into a more limited range of topics.
 This class also differs slightly from the spring course because we’ll take full advantage of the early summer season and spend most of our time afield, supplementing that with a couple of lectures and labs to deepen our knowledge.
 Our focus will be on learning the core skills of identification in three areas: 1) flowers and trees, 2) birds, and 3) insects.
 In the past, guest instructors have included Annie Garde, Valerie Bayer, and Charles Miller.